oktaviaprastika/pizza_sales_analysis/README.md

 ### 3. Data Source

-The dataset used is from the Youtube platform, containing information about product sales and transactions in 2015.
+The dataset used is containing information about product sales and transactions in 2015.

 ### 4. Key Analysis Steps